 Consequences of Non-Filing Form CHG-1

-Failure to file Form CHG-1 can have serious legal, financial, and reputational implications for the company and its officers.
+Failure to file Form CHG-1 can have profound legal, financial, and reputational implications for the company and its officers.

-1. Loss of security and enforceability: Non-registration of a charge by registrar of companies renders the same unenforceable towards creditors or liquidators in liquidation proceedings.
+- Loss of security and enforceability: Non-registration of a charge by the Registrar of Companies renders the same unenforceable towards creditors or liquidators in liquidation proceedings.
 This means a charge is rendered unsecured to the lender, as the lender’s position would remain with respect to the charge being secured.
-Such an event causes lenders to potentially lose their security interest over the asset, no matter how legal the loan is, hence resulting in substantial losses for the lender.
+Such an event can cause lenders to potentially lose their security interest in the asset, regardless of the legal validity of the loan, resulting in substantial losses for the lender.

-4. Legal problems: Unregistered charges cause potential issues concerning ownership or claims to assets, particularly under bankruptcy.
+- Legal problems: Unregistered charges can cause potential issues concerning ownership or claims to assets, particularly in the event of bankruptcy.

-5. Additional delays and expense: Although there is provision to late file in a period of tolerance, there is additional cost charged by government, and lengthened approval procedure which might even require Central Government authorisation.
+- Additional delays and expenses: Although there is provision to file late within a tolerance period, the government charges an extra cost, and a lengthened approval procedure may be required, which could even necessitate Central Government authorization.

-6. Deteriorating transparency: Neglecting registration could impact company’s public filings and hence has diminished transparency, lowering investor confidence.
+- Deteriorating transparency: Neglecting registration can impact a company’s public filings, thereby diminishing transparency and lowering investor confidence.

 Conclusion

 Filing Form CHG-1 is a compulsory requirement under the Companies Act of 2013 for the registration of any charge formed or varied on the assets of a company.
-This form serves as notice to the Registrar of Companies so that all rights and claims against the company property are legally and rightfully accounted for.
-Filing this form on time is vital in protecting the lenders’ interests through the assertion of their rights on the charged property, and as such, it helps a great deal in the maintenance of the reputation and legal status of the company.
-Failure to comply with the requirement invites very serious consequences in the form of loss of security interest, penalties, and possible litigation against the company.
+This form serves as notice to the Registrar of Companies, ensuring that all rights and claims against the company’s property are legally and rightfully accounted for.
+Filing this form on time is vital in protecting the lender’s interests through the assertion of their rights on the charged property, and as such, it helps significantly in maintaining the company’s reputation and legal status.
+Failure to comply with the requirement invites dire consequences, including loss of security interest, penalties, and possible litigation against the company.
 Thus, strict adherence to the intricacies of the procedural law, documentation, and deadlines for the Form CHG-1 is essential for corporations.
-This term, registration, represents the very essence of corporate governance and, as such, contributes towards enhancing the credibility of the company in the eyes of investors, financial institutions, and any other stakeholders.
-Lastly, the CHG-1 form maintains fiscal discipline and maintains the trust in corporate affairs.
+This term, registration, represents the very essence of corporate governance and, as such, contributes to enhancing the company’s credibility in the eyes of investors, financial institutions, and other stakeholders.
+Lastly, the CHG-1 form maintains fiscal discipline and trust in corporate affairs.

 Related Services